 We’ve chosen online degrees because they allow busy working adults with family obligations the opportunity to make a positive change in their lives.
 Online learning programs cost less than traditional brick and mortar education and come with increased flexibility in how you learn and when you learn.
 The self-paced element of online learning allows students to set their own schedule, offering greater freedom to manage their various personal and professional responsibilities.

 Plus, you can study wherever and whenever is most convenient for YOU.
 The demand for online education and learning is on the rise and there is no reason why you should miss out.

 Now that you know why we chose the online teaching degrees we did, let’s dive in:

-Earning a bachelor of science in early childhood education will prepare you for a rewarding career to teach very young children, usually toddlers to preschoolers.
+Earning a bachelor of science in early childhood education will prepare you for a rewarding career teaching very young children, usually toddlers to preschoolers.
 Upon graduation, you will have the ability to work in a variety of settings, including daycares, preschools, and Head Start programs around the country.
 And, if you so choose, you may also be able to move into a director position later in your career.
 Not only are there a lot of options for where you want to work but also plenty of opportunities to advance.